Adityasiig/TODO-list/README.md

 # TODO List Application

 A beautifully designed and feature-rich TODO list application with a responsive UI, data persistence, animations, and interactive features.
+The project is organized into separate frontend and backend components for better maintainability and deployment flexibility.

 ## Features